14 other people are looking at this tour

-Begin today with a hearty breakfast and an excellent in-depth walking tour of Derry's walls (1613.) with a local guide.
-Learn why the city is officially known as Londonderry and the story of the long bloody siege here in 1689.
-Your guide will take you down to the well known Bogside district, scene of the Bloody Sunday massacre in 1972 and inspiration for U2's classic anthem 'Sunday, Bloody Sunday'.
-Our next stop is a blast from the past, at the portal tomb of Creevykeel dating back to the pagan years in Ireland that gives us an insight to our earliest inhabitants from the stone age and their rituals and burial ceremonies.
-We continue through the poetic heartland of Ireland, W.B.
-Yeat's country.
-We visit his final resting place in Drumcliff Abbey, and admire the beautiful Benbulben referenced in many of his poems.
-The road takes us to Ireland's premier surf venue and beach at Strandhill, County Sligo.
-Our final stop before returning to Dublin is Galway where we have free time to explore traditional music capital of Ireland, maybe visit some wonderful local seafood eateries or try a pint in one of the fantastic pubs.
+After breakfast this morning, we'll head down a portion of the west coast's Wild Atlantic Way.
+Our journey takes us through the poetic heartland of Co.
+Sligo, W.B.
+Yeats country.
+We visit the final resting place of the Nobel laureate in Drumcliff Abbey, and admire beautiful Benbulben mountain referenced in many of his poems.
+Further along the road lies Ireland's premier surf venue and beach at Strandhill, Co.
+Sligo with some time at leisure for refreshments.
+Our final stop before returning to Dublin is Galway where we have free time to explore.
+Maybe visit some wonderful local seafood eateries or try a pint in one of the fantastic pubs.
 We then take a scenic drive back to Dublin arriving back approx 7 pm.